maxim-papusha/StereoMolGraph/README.md

 - Graph types for molecules and reactions (with/without stereo and stereo changes)
 - Includes non tetrahedral stereocenters and changing stereochemistry in reactions
-- Fast approximate hashing via Weisfeiler–Lehman color refinement
+- Fast hashing using Circular Stereo Hash
 - Robust equality/isomorphism via a VF2++-style algorithm extended for stereochemistry and reactions
 - Bidirectional conversion from / to RDKit
 - Construction from 3D coordinates with automatic local stereo inference